kodecocodes/SC_JoshSteele/For Instructor/Autofill-Strong/Strong.md

 ### Intro

 Hey everyone, it's Josh, and in this screencast, we'll be taking a look at the absolute latest in Password Autofill, straight out of WWDC 2018.
-Apple took password autofill up a notch or two in iOS 12, introducing not only the ability for iOS to suggest strong passwords, but also providing a way to grab authentication codes sent by SMS message so you don't have do that oh-so-delicate of dances back and forth between messages and your app in order to make sure you get that code just right.
+Apple took password autofill up a notch or two in iOS 12, introducing not only the ability for iOS to suggest strong passwords, but also providing a way to grab authentication codes sent by SMS so you don't have do that oh-so-delicate of dances back and forth between messages and your app in order to make sure you get that code just right.
 Better yet, Apple has designed all of these changes to be very easy to implement - so easy that you may not have to change anything at all in your app!

 Now, as I mentioned, these new features build off the capabilities introduced in iOS 11.
 If you haven't already checked out the 2 existing Password Autofill screencasts, I highly suggest you check those out before watching this one.
 They go over the basics of getting your app setup for Password Autofill, as well as adding a file to your server to register an associated domain - which is a must when using iOS 12's strong passwords capability - more on that in a bit!